- Academic Affairs

 Designed to help faculty and staff improve and maintain their health and wellness, Launch Your Life is completely voluntary — choose activities that fit your needs.
 See available dates and register for activities that optimize your well-being.

 Receive a punch card at your next Launch Your Life event.
-When you attend 9 Launch Your Life events, you will be entered into a raffle--prizes include: Starbucks, a night stay at the Days Inn, free lunch at Potbelly's and more.
+When you attend nine Launch Your Life events, you will be entered into a raffle.

 Counteract the negative impacts of prolonged sitting with a 15-minute seated massage.
 Massage eases tension and stress by addressing the back, neck, shoulders, arms/hands, and legs/feet.